 Higher Rating = Higher Ranking

-Reviews aren't only about consumer interactions with products and services: More reviews and higher star-ratings have actually been shown to improve discoverability by way of a better search ranking.
+Reviews aren't only about consumer interactions with products and services: more reviews and higher star-ratings have actually been shown to correlate to ease of discovery by way of a better search ranking (and, in turn, more consumer clicks).
 In other words, it's not just a better customer experience you need to worry about, but also a better algorithm experience.
 You're not just managing your online reputation for humans, but for the algorithms used by search engines — so that your brand shows up when consumers ask important questions related to financial services.
 If you're not managing your online reviews, you're missing out on search visibility and valuable clicks.

-If you want to buy an ad from Google to rank first against people searching for the top mortgage broker, you need to be prepared to pay up to $50 per click.
-So how is it that David Cook of Cherry Creek Mortgage ranks #1 in organic search for "best mortgage" — no ads required?
+If you want to buy an ad from Google to rank first against people searching for the top mortgage broker, you need to be prepared to pay up to $50per click.
+So how is it that David Arnett of Cherry Creek Mortgage ranks #1 in organic search for "best mortgage" — no ads required?

 "During COVID, we've found that elevating the customer experience is more important than ever," explains David Arnett, VP of Marketing and Communications at Cherry Creek.
 Better customer experience, in turn, leads to more positive reviews — and therefore easier organic discovery on Google.
 "Reviews are an essential part of our business as they not only let us know the health of the borrower experience, but they also help our rankings on SEO and differentiate us from our competitors."